Nsustain/nsustain.com/README.md

 to sustainable open source technology projects."
-Soobin and Mariam were college sophomores at *Augustana University* at that time, and the challenge lasted six months from May, 2022 to October, 2022.
+Soobin and Mariam were college sophomores at *Augustana University* at that time, and the challenge was held for six months from May, 2022 to October, 2022.

 <br>